Froren/JsPoker/README.md

 ## What is this project?

-I've made sweeping changes throughout the different modules to achieve this goal, so I've compiled **JSPoker** into a single repository made my changes on top of it.
+I've made sweeping changes throughout the different modules to achieve this goal, so I've compiled **JSPoker** into a single repository and made my changes on top of it.

 You can look at the history to get an idea of what I did, feel free to fork/improve/experiment with it.